hyli-org/hyli/README.md

 ```

 It will start a postgres server for you, and will close it (with all its data) whenever you stop the node.
-This is usefull during development.

-If you want data persistance, you can run the PostgreSQL server:
+If you want data persistence, you can run the PostgreSQL server:

 ```bash
 # Start PostgreSQL with default configuration: